 Anna's husband Dan has a cutting board similar to this one that Anna's sister gave him.
-I love these animal shaped cutting boards.
-There's a cow, a pig and a rooster-shaped board too.
+I love these animal-shaped cutting boards.
+There's a cow, a pig, and a rooster-shaped board too.
 In addition to being a cutting board, these work well for small cheese or charcuterie boards.
 I'm going to put this chicken-shaped board on my list this year.
 Maybe one of my family members will get it for me?!

 Are you looking for tips for navigating the holidays?

-Last year we wrote this post on self care during the holidays.
+We've got a number of blog posts and podcast episodes to help you during the holidays.
 We can get so busy, we forget to make time to do the things that help us manage stress!
 How do you manage stress this time of year?

 - Tips for Navigating the Holidays and Favorite Recipes from 12 Anti-Diet Experts